 About Motorcycle Mojo Magazine

 Thank you for your interest in contributing to Motorcycle Mojo Magazine.
-We are an award-winning magazine published ten times per year- January/February, March, April, May, June, July, August, September/October, November and December.
-We are proudly Canadian and only one of less than a handful of Canadian motorcycle magazines on the newsstands in a sea of American titles.
+We are an award-winning magazine published eight times per year- January/February, March, April, May, June, July/August, September/October, November/ December.
+We are proudly Canadian and one of very few motorcycle magazines still on North American newsstands.

 The bulk of our readership is between the ages of 36-64 and while we have a predominantly male readership, female readers do make up a significant portion of our readers.